chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 optionally be used to control the detailed behavior of these threads, see GASNet documentation referenced in :ref:`ibv-conduit-docs`.

-An experimental Chapel feature also allows more control over the behavior of these progress threads:
+By default, the blocking progress threads are created by GASNet and do not have any thread-specific core binding.
+An experimental Chapel feature allows more control over the behavior of the blocking progress threads:

 .. code-block:: bash

       export CHPL_RT_COMM_GASNET_DEFER_PROGRESS_THREADS=true

-In particular this setting enables the ``CHPL_RT_COMM_GASNET_DEDICATED_PROGRESS_CORE`` setting described in the earlier section to also control the placement and binding of the send and receive progress threads.
+Specifically, this setting enables the ``CHPL_RT_COMM_GASNET_DEDICATED_PROGRESS_CORE`` setting described in the earlier section to additionally control the placement and binding of GASNet's blocking send and receive progress threads.

 .. _ibv-conduit-docs: